Five Pivotal Moments That Make or Break Your Clinical Trial

 Investigators are at the root of patient awareness of clinical trial opportunities.
 In this sense, sponsors will gain an enrollment advantage by partnering with a CRO that has an experienced network of investigators who can actively recruit from within their own networks.

-The patient recruitment company Accelerated Enrollment Solutions (AES) is a good example.
+Our Accelerated Enrollment Solutions (AES) business is a good example.
 AES has a database of more than 100 million households and uses advanced data modeling to identify patients most likely to enroll.
 The organization also offers a network of more than 700 investigators who can take an active role in their studies, from finding new efficiencies to local site recruitment, even globally.

 With the growing focus on patient diversity in clinical trials, a strong recruitment partner will also focus on engaging patients most likely to enroll within racial and ethnic groups matching the target disease population.
 And, they’ll recognize that methods to reducing patient burden are a success factor in clinical trial recruitment and enrollment.

-By leveraging new screening technologies and taking a more active role in site engagement and patient enrollment, PPD was able to more than double the number of actively recruiting sites.
-In doing so, PPD enabled the sponsor to hit the original last-patient-in (LPI) milestone 1.5 months early.
+By leveraging new screening technologies and taking a more active role in site engagement and patient enrollment, we were able to more than double the number of actively recruiting sites.
+In doing so, our clinical research team enabled the sponsor to hit the original last-patient-in (LPI) milestone 1.5 months early.

 Tip: Pharmaceutical companies should routinely assess their CRO’s methods to retain study participants.
 The best forecasts and study designs will not be valid if 30 percent of the study population drops out — and research shows that’s often the case.
 While side effects, the risk of getting a placebo and time constraints can all be the basis for patients vacating a study, there are factors that sites can influence with a steady CRO partner on hand.
 Convenient site locations and compassionate site visits positively affect patient retention.
 A CRO with a focused and strategic approach to patient recruitment will save drug developers time, resources and hassle.